 I love Nicola Yoon‘s writing so much.
 It’s intriguing, fun, and accessible.
 In her debut novel, she tells the story of Madeline Whittier, who is suffering from this rare disease called ‘Severe Combined Immunodeficiency.’
 Because of this illness, Madeline has to always stay indoors with lots of precautions.
 If someone comes to meet her, they have to be properly sanitized.
-However, magic unfolds when a family moves next door, and Madeline befriends this boy named Olly.
+However, magic unfolds when a family moves next door, and Madeline befriends a boy named Olly.
 Trust me; this book is nothing less than breathtaking.
 It’s intriguing, sensitive, and so much fun – just the right combination for a new reader.
 You can get the book here! 📖

 3. If There’s No Tomorrow by Jennifer Armentrout

 This has to be one of the best books for beginners.
 The story revolves around Lena Wise, who is in her senior year and is looking forward to so much fun and making unforgettable memories that she will cherish for the rest of her life.
 Also, she likes her childhood best friend Sebastian but doesn’t know how to tell him that.
 Could it be any more relatable?
 We have all been there!
 However, because of an impulsive choice that Lena took in the spur of the moment, everything changes.
 She is filled with guilt and regret.
 If you want to know what happened and how Lena moved on from it, you have to pick this book and read it ASAP.
 You can get the book here! 📖